-• Enactment of the Law on Non-banking Credit Institutions, in spring 2018, has brought significant change to the non-banking financial market.
-Since under the old legislative frame NCFM did not have much supervision attributions, it has come with the initiative of building up to its - by then - monitoring powers only.
+Enactment of the Law on Non-banking Credit Organisations (NCO), in spring 2018, has brought significant change to the non-banking financial market.
+Since under the old legal frame NCFM did not have much supervision attributions, it has come with the initiative of building up to its - by then - monitoring powers only.
 Generally, the main objective of this new law is to uniform the regulation of all non-banking lenders, including microfinance organisations, leasing companies, mortgage and consumer loans providers.
-All market participants are wanted to comply with market entry conditions (minimum capital requirements, requirements towards administrators), including to obtain the NCFM approval prior to the market entry; corporate and financial data disclosure, including by instituting the Registry of the Non-banking Credit Institutions; internal control and risk management systems and procedures, including by providing for the mandatory audit of the non-banking credit institutions which assets exceeds MDL 25 million, approx. 1.2 million euros; non-banking secret and personal data confidentiality rules.
+All market participants are wanted to comply with market entry conditions (minimum capital requirements, requirements towards administrators), including to obtain the NCFM approval prior to the market entry; corporate and financial data disclosure, including by instituting the NCO Registry; internal control and risk management systems and procedures, including by providing for the mandatory audit of the non-banking credit institutions which assets exceeds MDL 50 million, i.e. ca 2.5 million euros; non-banking secret and personal data confidentiality rules.